 When BAL-002-WECC-3 is retired and replaced with NERC BAL-002-3, the amount and type of reserves required to be held back within the Western Interconnection will decrease.
 That frees those resources to be plied against load.
 Within the Western Interconnection, a vast majority of these sequestered resources are immediately dispatchable (such as hydro), thus serving as the perfect resource to match the less predictable response of variable generation.

-By making these dispatchable resources more operationally available, the secondary benefits may be to bolster the supply of generation to the market with the unintended favorable consequence of driving down the cost of power.
+By making these dispatchable resources more operationally available, the secondary benefits may be to bolster the supply of generation to the market.
 This potential secondary benefit directly addresses vital public interests.

 Dispatchable Resources Contribute Significantly to Essential Reliability Services (ERS)